Interface

 success

-: a bool, whether the call succeeded.
+: a bool, whether the call succeeded.basis

 : an array of polynomials, a Groebner basis.